timsutton/brigadier/README.md

 A Windows- and OS X-compatible Python script that fetches, from Apple's or your software update server, the Boot Camp ESD ("Electronic Software Distribution") for a specific model of Mac.
 It unpacks the multiple layers of archives within the flat package and if the script is run on Windows with the `--install` option, it also runs the 64-bit MSI installer.
 It currently _does not_ support installation on 32-bit Windows.

 On Windows, the archives are unpacked using [7-Zip](http://www.7-zip.org) and [dmg2img](http://vu1tur.eu.org/tools), so these are downloaded and installed (and removed later) as needed.
 7-Zip can convert .dmgs to ISOs as well, however I experienced inconsistent results across different currently-offered BootCampESD.pkgs, and haven't had any issues with dmg2img.
+More details on the extraction on Windows can be found below.

 This was written for two reasons: